Raydale Community Partnership, Gretna FC 2008 and Cunninghame Housing Association worked together to create a community sports hub in Gretna.

-Craig Peacock, Chair of Raydale Community Partnership said “We are starting to make great strides with our Community Sports Hub and it will be great to see the first signs of what we will be able to achieve when the portacabins arrive on site.
-We know from our consultations with local people that they have to travel outwith Gretna to access fitness and sporting facilities and we are determined to address that.
-When we complete this phase in a few months’ time, the creation of a new community gym, fitness room and changing facilities at Raydale will significantly increase opportunities for local people to lead more active, healthy lifestyles.”
+Craig Peacock, Chair of Raydale Community Partnership said: We are starting to make great strides with our Community Sports Hub.
+It will be great to see the signs of what we will be able to achieve when the portacabins arrive.
+We know from our talks with locals that they have to travel outwith Gretna to access fitness and sporting facilities.
+The new community gym, fitness and changing rooms will increase opportunities for everone to lead more active and healthy lifestyle.”